-An Action Shortcut is a method to map a keystroke key (or key combination) to an action in the computer program.
-For example, you can create an Action Shortcut that will map keys Ctrl+P to the Play Selected Cue action of the Easy Player.
-See possible Actions listed in Figure 1.
+An Action Shortcut is a way to map a keystroke key (or key combination) to an action in the computer program.
+For example, you can create an Action Shortcut that will map keys

-The following Player Actions can be controlled by a remote control device by Actions Shortcuts:
+The following Easy Player Actions can be controlled by a remote control device by Actions Shortcuts:

 Play Cue,